akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ![image](../img/ReferenceEntity_EditProperties.png)

 # Define its records attributes
 In `Attributes` tab, you can define what are the attributes for the records of this reference entity.
-For example, a `Brand` reference entity could be described by the following information: a code, a label, an image, a country, a designer, a foundation date, a photo, a description.
+For example, a `Brand` reference entity could be described by the following information:
+- a code
+- a label
+- an image
+- a country
+- a designer
+- a foundation date
+- a photo
+- a description

 ## Add an attribute
 To add an attribute, follow these steps: